open-sauced/maintainer-intro-course/i18n-guidelines.md

 There are two types of i18n contributions that we accept:

-1. Translate our Intro to Open Source course.
+1. Translate our Becoming a Maintainer with OpenSauced course.
 2. Review pull requests (PRs) and translations.

-### Translate the Intro to Open Source Course
+### Translate the Becoming a Maintainer with OpenSauced Course

 We have two types of translations: